-Eaquals continued to provide external consultancy throughout 2022 which was overseen by Director of Accreditation, Training & Consultancy.
-These included quality assurance audits, syllabi review and CEFR alignment in course design and assessment among others.
-We delivered these consultancy projects for institutions including University of the West Indies and Ben-Gurion University of the Negev.
+Eaquals continued to provide external consultancy throughout 2023 which was overseen by the Executive Director.
+Consultancy projects included quality assurance audits, syllabi review and CEFR alignment in course design and assessment.
+Clients ranged from national ministries of education to private schools and universities, from France to the Philippines.